 Where to Stay in Singapore on a Budget

 Compared to neighbouring countries, Singapore accommodation can seem quite expensive.
 However, there are ways to save money on Singapore hotels with a bit of work.
 First of all, you should plan in advance and make accommodation reservations at least a couple of months before your trip.
 We have also written an extensive guide on Where to Stay in Singapore.

-Second, as an alternative to hotels, consider a room in a guesthouse, or through Airbnb.
+Second, as an alternative to hotels, consider a room in a guesthouse.
 Pay special attention to the areas.
 Some areas like Orchard Road, Raffles Place, and Bukit Timah are high-end places where you would not be able to get a cheap rate.
 On the other hand, if you look for a place in Bugis, Clarke Quay, Little India or Lavender Street, you’re sure to find more affordable places to stay in Singapore.

 How to Get Around Singapore on a Budget

 Singapore has one of the most developed transportation infrastructures in the world.
 Everyone speaks English, so there’s no danger of getting lost or not being able to ask for directions.
 Using the Singapore public transportation system is very convenient and practical.
 You can buy an EZ-Link or Nets Flashplay card from any 7-eleven, Cheers franchise or from the MRT station.
 You can top it up as you go along, according to your need.

 Travelling via the MRT is not only cheap but also very convenient and fast.
 If you’re not in a hurry and want to see more of the city, you can use the same EZLink card to travel by bus.
 It’s much cheaper and the buses pretty much take you to all the places where you would want to go on a Singapore city tour.
 Just be sure to know the bus numbers and their routes before you board, in order to save yourself precious time.